spotlessmind1975/minirpg/docs/monsters.md

 ![Hag](monster_hag.jpg)

 A hag is a wizened old woman, or a kind of fairy or goddess having the appearance of such a woman, often found in folklore and children's tales such as Hansel and Gretel.
-Hags are often seen as malevolent, but may also be one of the chosen forms of shapeshifting deities, such as the Morrígan or Badb, who are seen as neither wholly benevolent nor malevolent.
+Hags are often seen as malevolent, but may also be one of the chosen forms of shapeshifting deities.
 His weapon is the magic wand, which can inflict significant damage even with the movement of air.
-Unfortunately, even if a hag is defeated, it is not possible to take the hag, because its magical force is linked to the life of the hag.
+Unfortunately, even if a hag is defeated, it is not possible to take the wand, because its magical force is linked to the life of the hag.

-*This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Chain_mail">Chain mail</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*
+*This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Hag">Hag</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*

 <table>
     <tr>